blinkingline/scotchteki/README.md

 ### What is it?

 This is a fork of Keyteki, which is running on [thecrucible.online](https://thecrucible.online/) allowing people to play KeyForge online using only their browser.
-While Ardent Reapers is a differnt game, it shares some mechanics of KeyForge, and the Keyteki community is very kind and helpful, so this formed the base of scotchteki.
+While Ardent Reapers is a different game, it shares some mechanics of KeyForge, and the Keyteki community is very kind and helpful, so this formed the base of scotchteki.

 ### Does't this look a lot like Jinteki/Throneteki?
 The Android netrunner/AGOT online experience?

 Glad you noticed!
 Yes, jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways

 Scotchteki is a fork of Keyteki which itself is a fork of the ringteki sourcecode.

+THE REMAINDER OF THIS SHOULD GET UPDATED LATER.

 ### Can I contribute?